 The first call when a dam failure is imminent or in progress is 911.

-In October of 2015 and 2016, South Carolina experienced tropical weather systems that severely impacted dams across the state.
-Dams are also susceptible to stress from heavy rains and high winds.
-Significant rainfall can overwhelm a dam's spillway.
 Dam owners are responsible for operating and maintaining their dams in a safe condition.
-As Hurricane Florence approaches, the Department encourages dam owners and operators to prepare and respond.
+Whenever severe weather approaches, the Department encourages dam owners and operators to prepare and respond.